nussl/nussl/README.md

 datasets, and configurations ready-built for many use cases, and an easy way to extend our built-in functionality for your own needs.
 There are many pre-built useful modules that are easy to piece together, such as LSTMs, GRUs, convolutional layers, fully conneected layers, mask layers, embedding layers.
-Everything is built on Pytorch, so adding a brand new module is a snap!
+Everything is built on PyTorch, so adding a brand new module is a snap!

 ### Using Your Own Data